-In accordance with French law, the board of directors defines the strategic orientations of SCOR (the "Company" or "SCOR"), ensures their implementation in accordance with its corporate interest, taking into consideration the social and environmental aspects of its activity.
-The board controls the management of the direction of the Company.
+In accordance with French law, the board of directors defines the strategic orientations of SCOR (the "Company" or "SCOR"), ensures their implementation in accordance with its corporate interest, considering the social and environmental aspects of its activity.
+As part of its mission, the board of directors regularly determines multi-year strategic orientations and environmental action plans, taking into account climaterelated issues.
+The board controls the management of the Company.
 With the exception of powers explicitly reserved to shareholders in their general meetings and within the limits of the corporate purpose, the board addresses any subject related to the Company's performance and takes decisions regarding business issues concerning the Company.
 It ensures the sound and prudent management of the Company.
 It regularly reviews, in relation to the strategy it has defined, the opportunities and risks, such as financial, legal, operational, social and environmental risks, as well as the measures taken accordingly.
+It also determines gender diversity objectives for the Company's governing bodies.
 To this end, the board of directors receives all of the information needed to carry out its task, notably from the executive officers.
 It takes into account the own risk and solvency assessment when it makes a decision likely to have a significant impact on the Company.
 The board also carries out the verifications and controls it deems necessary.